whosonfirst/go-whosonfirst-spelunker/README.md

 }
 ```

-Currently the Spelunker returns `StandardPlacesResult` results but does not _consume_ them.
-I am considering using the design of the `Spelunker` interface (above) to inform the next version of the `StandardPlacesResult` interface (v3) such that it will expose methods suitable for indexing a Spelunker-compliant database.
-It's too soon to say for certain but that's what I am thinking.

 ## Databases

 The Who's On First Spelunker attempts to be database agnostic.
 It does not define or require support for any specific database engine.
 Instead it works with implementations of the `Spelunker` interface which handle database interactions independent of any specific Spelunker-like application.